stanly-johnson/hr-eth-contract/README.md

 - Run ganache on local machine
 - open terminal and navigate to project directory
 - type `truffle migrate --reset`
-- once the deployment is complete type `truffle console`

-Refer https://www.youtube.com/watch?v=3681ZYbDSSk&feature=youtu.be&t=1h20m38s for how to execute smart contract
+- once the deployment is complete type `truffle console` to interact with the smart contract

+To run the UI
+- navigate to `frontend` folder
+- `npm install`
+- `npm start`

 Refer `screenshots` folder to see working and how to run the smart contract